To purportedly protect the rights of the vulnerable.

 A surprisingly laudable reason for a government.

-So, why was the cost and time of this Act, thought so necessary, it was pursued for years, by two politically polar governments, and implemented, despite, continual House of Lords objections?
+So, why was the cost and time of this Act, thought so necessary, it was pursued for years and implemented subject to review, despite two years of House of Lords objections?

 Far from protecting the vulnerable, the Act has served to encage them, and make them, far more vulnerable.